 The following is the third part of a six-part series on wireless security.
 Each tip is excerpted from the Cisco Press book, Network Security First-step by Tom M. Thomas.
-Check back frequently for the next installment, or go to the
+Check back frequently for the next installment, or go to the main series page for all installments.

 Like many of the beneficial technologies discussed in this book, wireless networks are also susceptible to a variety of threats; however, wireless is still a growing technology, and today you have the opportunity to protect and secure your network.
 This section takes a high-level look at some of those threats and why you should secure your network.